datazip-inc/olake/drivers/mongodb/README.md

    Fetches the complete dataset from MongoDB.
 2. **CDC (Change Data Capture)**
    Tracks and syncs incremental changes from MongoDB in real time.
-3. **Strict CDC (Change Data Capture)**
-   Tracks only new changes from the current position in the MongoDB change stream, without performing an initial backfill.

 ---